cmusatyalab/gammaray/README.md

 ## Dependencies

-The following libraries are needed to build and execute gammaray:
+The following libraries are needed to build and execute gammaray (most developers can skip the Python libraries):

 1. hiredis [BSD 3-clause] - the Redis client-side library